 You notice that little sentence in this prayer?
 Everything that has happened was determined beforehand.
-You know, God is in control of a lot more than we give Him credit for.
+You know, God is in control of a lot more than we give Him credit.
 He’s in control of everything!
-And the prayer continues: “And now, O Lord, hear their threats.
-Give us, Your servants, great boldness in preaching Your word.
-Stretch out Your hand with healing power.
-May miraculous signs and wonders be done through the name of Your holy Servant, Jesus.”
+And the prayer continues: “And now, O Lord, hear their threats, and give us, your servants, great boldness in preaching your word.
+Stretch out your hand with healing power; may miraculous signs and wonders be done through the name of your holy servant Jesus” (vss.
+29, 30, NLT)

 The prayer that these early Christians are praying is for great boldness.
 And what happens immediately after the prayer for great boldness?
 Well, another Pentecost happens.
-The Holy Spirit descended on the room and the meeting place shook and was filled with the Holy Spirit, and after that they preached with great boldness.
-Immediately following that, in a few short verses, just before we get to the story of Ananias and Sapphira, after great boldness has been prayed for, we find the story of another disciple, Barnabas.
-And here in this story he decides that God is calling him to support this ministry, this new church.
-So he sells a field, he brings the money to the church, and after that he is nicknamed a son of encouragement.
-And everyone was so excited that Barnabas had sold this field and had given all of the money to the church, and they were able to do amazing ministries.
+The Holy Spirit descended on the room and the meeting place shook and was filled with the Holy Spirit, and after that, they preached with great boldness.
+Immediately following that, in a few short verses, just before we get to the story of Ananias and Sapphira, we find the story of another disciple—Barnabas.
+And here in this story he decides that God is calling him to support a ministry—a new church.
+So he sells a field, he brings the money to the church, and after that, he is nicknamed a “son of encouragement.”
+Everyone was so excited that Barnabas had sold this field and had given all of the money to the church, and they were able to do amazing ministries.

-And I’m sure that Ananias and Sapphira had been there through this whole time.
+I’m sure that Ananias and Sapphira had been there through this whole time.
 They had been there through the testimony of what Peter and John had gone through, how God had delivered them.
-They’d been there through the prayer, and in the middle of the prayer for boldness, God was convicting people on how they could be part of God’s ministry.
+They’d been there through the prayer, and in the middle of the prayer for boldness, God was convicting people on how they could be part of His ministry.
 You see, God doesn’t need our money.
 But you know what?
 He chooses to use us and our finances for His ministry and His glory.
-And while they were praying for boldness, Barnabas knew that a lot of the people who were becoming Christians were Jews, and were being ostracized from their jobs.
+And while they were praying for boldness, Barnabas knew that a lot of the people who were becoming Christians were Jews and were being ostracized from their jobs.
 They didn’t have homes.
 They didn’t have a way to feed their family.
 So the church needed money.
 They needed a way to take care of the people who were becoming Christians, who were following their convictions.
 So when he was prompted, he sold his field and gave the money to the poor.